Alfonso Bialetti: Social impact

 Espresso machines prior to the Moka Express were large, expensive, and technically complicated.
 Few people kept them at home, so coffee-drinking was largely a public affair.
 The Moka Express, which was comparatively small, cheap, and easy to use, made it feasible for many more people to brew espresso at home.
 Over the rest of the 20th century, it gradually displaced other home coffee makers invented in the late 19th century, such as the Napoletana and the Milanese.

-Mechanics of coffee percolation

-Aromatic compounds and other flavour compounds are extracted from coffee grains by the Moka using a process known as percolation.
-In order to percolate or brew the coffee the percolator is placed on a stove element and heated until pressure in the water compartment increases causing the water to rise through a funnel, through the coffee grains, through a filter and, finally, into the top compartment.
-According to the Bialetti corporate lore the mechanical design for the Moka was inspired by the primitive washing-machines: linens were boiled in tubes built around a central conduit that drew the boiling soapy water up through it and redistributed it across the linen through a radial opening.